Men’s dress shoes come in different variations. While some are a bit casual, others are entirely formal.

 A Kiltie shoe is one that has a plate of fringed leather attached to its vamp.
 This decorative piece can be attached to loafers, boots, and any kind of shoe.

 Which formal shoes are best?

-With the descriptions above, I can say that the best type of formal shoe you can have is Oxford.
+The best type of formal shoe you can have is Oxford.
 It will be a near-perfect shoe if it is a black Whole Cut Oxford.

 Can I wear a loafer for a wedding?

 Yes, you can, especially without socks.
 But you should be choosy with the type of dress you wear with it.
 Well-fitted ankle-length chinos can be a casual option to take.

 Can I wear a loafer with a suit?

 Yes, loafers can be worn with a suit.
 Their sleek appearance and the exposed ankle makes you look gentle, yet trendy or stylish.

 What is the difference between casual and formal shoes?

 A casual shoe is one that you can comfortably wear all day alongside any outfit of your choice.
 On the other hand, formal shoes aren’t regular shoes per se, but those you can wear to your office, or formal occasions and events to give you a smart look.